sindresorhus/got/readme.md

 - `allItems` - An array of the emitted items.
 - `currentItems` - Items from the current response.

 It should return an object representing Got options pointing to the next page.
+The options are merged automatically with the previous request, therefore the options returned `pagination.paginate(...)` must reflect changes only.
 If there are no more pages, `false` should be returned.

 For example, if you want to stop when the response contains less items than expected, you can use something like this: